jamesurobertson/aws-s3-pern-demo/README.md

 `const result = await s3.upload(uploadParams).promise();`

-We will be saving this url link that S3 generates for us to our database which can be extracted from `result.Location`
+You will be saving this url link that S3 generates for us to your database which can be extracted from `result.Location`

-Now all we need is the file to pass into the `singlePublicFileUpload` function.
-In this walkthrough we are going to be importing it to one of our routes [Users Routes](https://github.com/jamesurobertson/aws-s3-pern-demo/blob/master/backend/routes/api/users.js).
+Now all you need is the file to pass into the `singlePublicFileUpload` function.
+In this walkthrough you are going to be importing it to one of your routes - [Users Routes](https://github.com/jamesurobertson/aws-s3-pern-demo/blob/master/backend/routes/api/users.js).
+But you can use the same logic in any route you'd like.

-In this file, we need to import the `singlePublicFileUpload` function as well as the `singleMulterUpload` middleware from the `awsS3.js` file.
+In this file, you need to import the `singlePublicFileUpload` function as well as the `singleMulterUpload` middleware from the `awsS3.js` file.

 ```javascript
 // Post /api/users ---Sign up